On Clarity in Performance Reporting

 The two examples show that the compliance equilibrium is not confined to “soft” metrics or immature reporting; it persists even where financial discipline and analytical tooling are assumed to be strong.

-5. Inspectability, Accountability Pressure, and the Limits of Ownership
+5. Inspectability and the Ownership Gap

 Clarity does not merely improve understanding.